albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-Note that constructor of the inner instance class, `AnInnerClass`, is private to prevent it from being initialised from outside the enclosing class.
-We cannot create an instance of `AnInnerClass` from the `App` class anymore.
+Note that the constructor of the inner instance class, `AnInnerClass`, is private to prevent it from being initialised from outside the enclosing class.
+We cannot create an instance of `AnInnerClass` from the `App` class as we did in the the other example.

 ```java
 package demo;